Society Hill (Body of Proof): Production

 "Society Hill" was written by Matthew V. Lewis and directed by Kate Woods, most known for directing Looking for Alibrandi and television series such as Phoenix and its spinoff Janus.
 Daniel Licht who has worked on the series since its inception, returned to compose the music for the episode.
-Actress Nadia Dajani (best known for her role in Ned & Stacey) guest starred in the episode as Lauren Matthews.
+Actress Nadia Dajani (best known for her role in Ned and Stacey) guest starred in the episode as Lauren Matthews.
 Joanna Cassidy (best known for her role in Six Feet Under) made her first appearance as Joan Hunt, Megan's mother.
 Cassidy was reportedly originally meant to first appear in the third episode of the first season, "Helping Hand".
 Series creator Christopher Murphey said of Cassidy's role as Joan, "I get this weird chill when I write scenes for the two of them, it's a wonderful dynamic, I think Megan and her mother have a wonderful back story that we will be basically mining over the first few episode's.
 You're going to be finding out a lot about Megan".
 However, even though Cassidy is a recurring cast member, she is credited as being a guest star.
 Regular cast member Sonja Sohn who plays Detective Samantha Baker, did not appear in this episode and recurring cast members Jeffrey Nordling and Mary Mouser were credited but also did not appear.
 Some scenes were set in Chestnut Hill, Philadelphia, Pennsylvania, such as the murder.

 "Society Hill", along with the eight episode's from Body of Proof's first season, were released on a two-disc DVD set in the United States on September 20, 2011.
 The sets included brief audio commentaries from various crew and cast members for several episode's, a preview of season 2 and a 10-minute "featurette" on the making of the show, with commentaries from the medical consultants who helped with the script, as well as a "Contaminated Evidence" blooper reel.